OpenSLO/OpenSLO/README.md

 metadata:
   name: string
   displayName: string # optional
+  annotations: map[string]string # optional, key <> value a pair of annotations that can be used as metadata
+    openslo.com/key1: value1
+    openslo.com/key2: value2
 spec:
   description: string # optional
   service: [service name] # name of the service to associate this SLO with